allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 [React Router](https://reactrouter.com/) is responsible for routing in React applications.
 Thanks to it, we can, for example, use the same component at different addresses, in a slightly different way.
 As an example, I used the same component that displays user data.
 At the _/profile_ address it displays the data of a currently logged user and allows to modify the email address.
-On the other hand, at the _/users/{id}_ address the same component displays user data with the given identifier, and it is read-only.
+On the other hand, at the _/users/{id}_ address the same component displays the user with given identifier, and it is read-only.
 Here are the changes in the component implementation that I made to achieve this result:

 ```jsx